-Over the course of 3 months, I worked with two talented friends, Unzi Park (developer) and Grace Noh (UX designer), to build SheFunds in honor of International Women’s Month.
-SheFunds is a website where you can donate to a nonprofit supporting women in various ways and receive limited edition merchandise for your donations.
+Last year in 2020, I collaborated with two talented friends, Unzi Park (back-end developer) and Grace Noh (UX designer in 2020, front-end developer in 2021), to build SheFunds in honor of International Women’s Month.
+SheFunds started as a website where you could donate to nonprofits supporting women and receive limited edition merchandise for your donations.

 Why Did We Create SheFunds?

 Our Solution in 2020

 Upon concluding our 2020 campaign, my teammates and I decided to take our learnings, analyze our shortcomings, and re-launch an improved version of SheFunds for International Women's Day in 2021.

 We had several ambitions for year 2021, including redefining the vision, building a high-performing website that can permanently be up and running, increasing donation conversion, improving post-donation flow, and further developing relationships with nonprofits.

 Out of all our ambitions, my personal main areas of focus were to: